What Are The Best Lights For Microgreens?

 The light categories are incandescent, fluorescent, LED, and what we call metal vapor lights.
 The types of lights are regular (non-labeled), full-spectrum, and grow lights.
 Grow lights can be further broken down to red bloom and sun white.

 We're trying to keep this article simple and not get into the complexities of light.
-We will publish a comprehensive article in Garden Permaculture soon.
+We will publish a comprehensive article soon.

 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.